leoisagod/k8s-custom-scheduler-lab/docs/02_ubuntu_setup.md

-# 02. Ubuntu virtual machine setup
+# 02. Ubuntu Virtual Machine setup

 This guide demonstrates how to setup ubuntu VM on VMware Workstation 17